EdgeTX/edgetx-user-manual/color-radios/model-settings/model-setup/trims.md

 **Reset** - This resets all trim values to zero.

-**Trim Step:** Defines the amount of increase/decrease in trim when the trim switch is pressed.&#x20;
+**Trim Step:** Defines the amount of increase/decrease in trim when the trim switch is pressed.

 * Coarse = 1.6%
 * Medium = 0.8%